Investments We Advise On

 - The possibility of deferring CGT on any size gain on the disposal of any asset, by reinvesting in shares that qualify under the EIS.
 Any gain must be reinvested.
-You can use an EIS investment to defer gains made up to three years earlier.
+You can use an EIS investment to defer gains made in the previous tax year.

 It is important to remember that EIS shares are high-risk investments as they involve investing in smaller companies and can be complex.

 Tax relief depends on your individual circumstances and may be subject to change in the future.
 The availability of tax relief, VCTs and EIS’s depends on the companies invested maintaining their qualifying status.